Get the Buzz on Local Honey

-Honey is a sweet, mellifluous elixir that has been used for its health benefits for many centuries.
-One of the earliest mentions of honey’s healing properties dates back to 384 BC by Aristotle, and is also mentioned in Proverbs 24:13 as King Solomon says, “My son, eat thou honey, for it is good.”
+Honey is a sweet elixir that has been used for its health benefits for many centuries.
+One of the earliest mentions of honey’s healing properties dates back to 384 BC by Aristotle.
+It’s also mentioned in Proverbs 24:13 as King Solomon says, “My son, eat thou honey, for it is good.”
 Good is an understatement when you pair the decadently sweet flavor of honey with its many health benefits.
-Not only is honey a fantastic way to substitute processed sugar, it also adds nutrition and wellness to your diet.
+Not only is honey a great way to substitute processed sugar, it also adds nutrition and wellness to your daily diet.

 Honey is also very useful in reducing symptoms of seasonal allergies, which is where local varieties of honey are important.
-Local pollen is collected by bees and incorporated in their honey production.
-Local honey contains enough pollen to make your body begin building antibodies against the allergy, but will only happen over time.
+Local pollen is collected by bees and incorporated into their honey production.
+Local honey contains enough pollen to help your body produce antibodies against the allergy, over time.
 A recommended teaspoon of local honey each day is said to help alleviate seasonal allergy symptoms.
 There are also studies that suggest regular consumption of honey can boost your entire immune system, given its antibacterial, anti-inflammatory and antioxidant properties.

-It’s obvious that honey is a great remedy for you if you are feeling under the weather, but it’s also a great product to include in your diet for overall wellness!
-Other great benefits of honey include increased energy, improved memory, sleep regulation and soothing acid reflux.
-As well as being beneficial for several dermatological conditions like acne, dandruff, scrapes/burns, etc. So if you don’t already have a bottle or two of local honey in your pantry, these are several reasons to stock up!
+It’s obvious that honey is a great remedy if you are feeling under the weather, but it’s also a great product to include in your diet for overall wellness!
+Other great benefits of honey include increased energy, improved memory, sleep regulation, and soothing acid reflux.
+As well, it can be beneficial for several dermatological conditions like acne, dandruff, scrapes, and burns.
+So, if you don’t already have a bottle or two of local honey in your pantry, these are several reasons to stock up!

 Local Honey Varieties at Farmview Market

 Our largest selection of honey products is provided by Zeigler’s in Stockton, Georgia.
-Beekeeping is a family tradition in the Zeigler family, dating back to the early 1800’s in Haylow, Georgia.
-Zeigler’s prides itself on the hive-to-home nature of their product as they make a finished product that is all-natural and unfiltered.
-On the shelves at Farmview Market, you can find Zeigler’s brand wildberry, gallberry, tallow, cranberry, orange blossom, tupelo, and wildflower honeys.
+Beekeeping is a family tradition in the Zeigler family, dating back to the early 1800s in Haylow, Georgia.
+Zeigler’s prides itself on the hive-to-home nature of their product, as their finished products are all-natural and unfiltered.
+On the shelves at Farmview Market, you can find Zeigler’s in multiple different flavors, such as wildflower, orange blossom, tupelo, and gallberry.
 We also carry its raw, natural honeycomb squares.

 Blue Haven Bee Company

 This family-operated team turned a hobby into Blue Haven Bee Company.
 Located in Canon, Georgia, they turned the practices of natural medicine in the “Blue Haven” of the northern Blue Ridge Mountains into a wellness product to be enjoyed by many.
-Try their varieties of wildflower and gallberry honey, available at Farmview Market.
+Try their varieties of their honey, such as the Wildflower or the Gallberry, available at Farmview Market.